How to Get Nail Polish Out of Clothes

 • Using rubbing alcohol: Dampen a clean cloth or cotton ball with rubbing alcohol and gently blot the stain.
 Repeat the process until the polish residue is removed.

-• Employing non-acetone nail polish remover: Apply a small amount of non-acetone nail polish remover on a cotton ball or cloth and dab the stain.
-Pat the surface with a clean cloth to eliminate any remaining residue.
+• Employing non-acetone nail polish remover: Apply a tiny amount of non-acetone nail polish remover on a cotton ball or cloth and dab the stain.
+Pat the surface with a clean cloth to remove any remaining residue.

 Treating Nail Polish Stains on Different Fabrics